acasamassa/dockercourse/02-CreateImages/README.md

 `docker build --tag image_name[:image_tag] path`

+ - --tag or -t: Name and optionally a tag in the 'name:tag' format

+Example:

 `docker build --tag 02myapp .`

 `docker build --tag 02myapp:v1 .`   <-- Use this for the first time